petrick312/credit-risk-classification/README.md

 ## Overview of the Analysis

-* The purpose of this analyais was to determine the credit risk for 'healthy' loans and for 'high risk loans'.
+* The purpose of this analysis was to determine the credit risk for 'healthy' loans and for 'high risk loans'.
 * The models predict the credit worthiness of individuals based on their credit risk.
-* The overall accurracy and precision were attempted to be predicted from the trained models.
+* The overall accuracy  and precision were attempted to be predicted from the trained models.
 * The following steps here followed:
   - The data was read into a dataframe from the given csv file.
   - Created labels set (y) from the “loan_status” column, and then created the features (X) DataFrame from the remaining columns.
   - The data was split into train and test pools utilizing train_test_split.
   - A logistic regression model was fit using the training data (X_train and y_train).
-  - Predictions for the testing data lables were saved using the testing feature data (X_test) and the fitted model.
+  - Predictions for the testing data labels were saved using the testing feature data (X_test) and the fitted model.
-  - Then evaluated the models performance by generating a confusion maatrix and printing the classification report.
+  - Then evaluated the models performance by generating a confusion matrix and printing the classification report.

 ## Results